 To obtain a B1/B2 visa, applicants will need to show strong evidence to prove that their intention is to remain in the U.S. for a limited period of time, and that they have other binding ties to their home countries, which will insure their return home.

-Additional guidance for payments to non-resident aliens (NRA) can be found under the tab labeled “Payments to NRA” at:http://www.uky.edu/EVPFA/Controller/payable.htm.
+Also, additional guidance including documentation required for payments made to non-resident aliens (NRA) can be found on the Office of the Treasurer's website labeled “Payments to NRA” at:http://www.uky.edu/EVPFA/Controller/payable.htm.

 Persons planning to travel to the United States for a different purpose -- such as students wishing to enroll in a course of study in the U.S. or temporary workers must apply for a different visa in the appropriate category.